 In April 2017, the president signed Executive Order 13792, requiring the Department of the Interior to review all national monuments designated after 1996, to recommend potential changes.
 The review specifically targeted sites that were 100,000 acres or larger, and up to 50 total sites were potentially at risk of losing protection.
-By December 2017, the department had concluded the initial review, and the administration declared an 85% reduction of Bear Ears National Monument and a 50% reduction of Grand Staircase-Escalante National Monument, both in Utah, and both home to a wealth of Native American history, archaeology, and unique ecology and geology.
-The department also made recommendations to de-designate or reduce 10 monuments in total, including boundary reductions to allow timber harvesting at Cascade-Siskiyou National Monument and Katahdin Woods and Waters National Monument.
+By December 2017, the department had concluded the initial review, and the administration declared an 85% reduction of Bear Ears National Monument and a 50% reduction of Grand StaircaseEscalante National Monument, both in Utah, and both home to a wealth of Native American history, archaeology, and unique ecology and geology.
+The department also made recommendations to de-designate or reduce 10 monuments in total, including boundary reductions to allow timber harvesting at Cascade-Siskiyou National Monument and Katahdin Woods and Waters National Monument, and to allow commercial fishing at a reduced Rose Atoll Marine National Monument.